Approximate Vertex Enumeration: Numerical results

 Let us turn to the second example, which provides a sequence of polytopes with increasing complexity.
 The polar of a polytope $P$ is defined as $P^\circ \colonequals \{y \in \R^d\mid \forall x \in P:y^T x \leq 1\}$.

 \begin{example} A sequence of polytopes $P_i$ is defined recursively. $P_0$ is a regular simplex in $\R^3$ with edge length $1$ symmetrically placed around the origin. $P_i$ is defined as the Minkowski sum of $P_{i-1}$ and the polar of $P_{i-1}$.
-Figure \ref{ave_fig_7} shows some of the polytopes and Figure \ref{ave_fig_1} shows some approximations computed by the graph algorithm. \end{example}
+Figure \ref{ave_fig_7} shows some of the polytopes and Figure \ref{ave_fig_1} shows some approximations computed by the shortcut algorithm. \end{example}

-In Figure \ref{ave_fig_6} left we see that for Example\ref{ex2} the approximate double description method is slower than the graph algorithm for certain tolerances.
+In Figure \ref{ave_fig_6} left we see that for Example\ref{ex2} the approximate double description method is slower than the shortcut algorithm for certain tolerances.
 Also, the approximate double description method computes way too many vertices for some tolerances, see Figure \ref{ave_fig_6} center.
-While the graph algorithm works well for arbitrary tolerances, the approximate double description method produces satisfactory results only for sufficiently small tolerances.
+While the shortcut algorithm works well for arbitrary tolerances, the approximate double description method produces satisfactory results only for sufficiently small tolerances.

 Finally, in Figure \ref{ave_fig_6} right we observe the runtime of both algorithms in case of increasing complexity.
-Since $\varepsilon >0$ was chosen small enough, the approximate double description method performs slightly better than the graph algorithm.
+Since $\varepsilon >0$ was chosen small enough, the approximate double description method performs slightly better than the shortcut algorithm.

-A further advantage of the graph algorithm is that the results can easily be visualized by using the planar graph stored as a half-edge data structure and the coordinate function while further computational steps are necessary for a similar task for the approximate double description method.
+A further advantage of the shortcut algorithm is that the results can easily be visualized by using the planar graph stored as a half-edge data structure and the coordinate function while further computational steps are necessary for a similar task for the approximate double description method.